-623 MUSIC HISTORY SURVEY: CLASSIC AND ROMANTIC Prerequisite: permission of instructor.
-Historical and stylistic analysis of classic and romantic music; study in depth of specific examples, through recordings, scores and live performances; discontinuation and synthesis of approacher normal to study of music history; selected readings related to each student's particular fields of interest; project papers.

-MUSIC HISTORY SURVEY: MUSIC SINCE 1900 Prerequisite: permission of instructor.
-Historical and stylistic analysis of music since 1900; study in depth of specific examples through recordings and live performances, continuation and synthesis of approaches normal to study of music history; selected readings and project

-GRADUATE BIBLIOGRAPHY AND RESEARCH IN MUSIC Prerequisite: undergraduate music degree of equivalent.
-Examination of all types of published music materials; research methods for thesis preparation and professional publishing; field trips to music libraries, computerized music research.

-COMPUTER STUDIO DESIGN 627 2 credits The design and maintenance of a computer lab.
-Emphasis on hardware and software setup to maximize function and minimize maintenance.

-TEACHING AND LITERATURE: BRASS INSTRUMENTS Prerequisite: permission of instructor.
-Research in current trends and issues in brass teaching techniques and appropriate literature.

-TEACHING AND LITERATURE: WOODWIND INSTRUMENTS 2 credits Prerequisite: permission of instructor.
-To delineate and clarify contemporary techniques of woodwind pedagogy and to develop a comprehensive understanding of woodwind literature.

-TEACHING AND LITERATURE: PIANO AND HARPSICHORD2 credits Prerequisite: permission of instructor.
-The examination of piano and harpsichord literature in historically chronological order with special attention to its pedagogical value and stylistic dif-

-TEACHING AND LITERATURE: STRING INSTRUMENTS Prerequisite: permission of instructor.
-Research in current trends and issues in string teaching techniques and appropriate literature.
-640.1.2.3 ADVANCED ACCOMPANYING I, II, III, IV Prerequisite: Graduate standing in keyboard performance and/or accompanying or the permission of the instructor.
+- 623 MUSIC HISTORY SURVEY: CLASSIC AND ROMANTIC 2 credits Prerequisite: permission of instructor.
+Historical and stylistic analysis of classic and romantic music; study in depth of specific examples, through recordings, scores and live performances; discontinuation and synthesis of approacher normal to study of music history; selected read-ings related to each student's particular fields of interest; project papers. - MUSIC HISTORY SURVEY: MUSIC SINCE 1900 2 credits Prerequisite: permission of instructor.
+Historical and stylistic analysis of music since 1900; study in depth of specific examples through recordings and live performances, continuation and synthesis of approaches normal to study of music history; selected readings and project papers. - GRADUATE BIBLIOGRAPHY AND RESEARCH IN MUSIC 625 2 credits Prerequisite: undergraduate music degree of equivalent.
+Examination of all types of published music materials; research methods for thesis preparation and professional publishing; field trips to music libraries, computerized music research. - COMPUTER STUDIO DESIGN 627 The design and maintenance of a computer lab.
+Emphasis on hardware and software setup to maximize function and minimize maintenance. - TEACHING AND LITERATURE: BRASS INSTRUMENTS 630 2 credits Prerequisite: permission of instructor.
+Research in current trends and issues in brass teaching techniques and appropriate literature. - TEACHING AND LITERATURE: WOODWIND INSTRUMENTS 631 Prerequisite: permission of instructor.
+To delineate and clarify contemporary techniques of woodwind pedagogy and to develop a comprehensive understanding of woodwind literature. - TEACHING AND LITERATURE: PLANO AND HARPSICHORD 633 2 credits Perequisite: permission of instructor.
+The examination of piano and harpsichord literature in historically chronological order with special attention to its pedagogical value and stylistic dif- - TEACHING AND LITERATURE: STRING INSTRUMENTS 2 credits 634 Prerequisite: permission of instructor.
+Research in current trends and issues in string teaching techniques and appropriate literature. - 640,1,2,3 ADVANCED ACCOMPANYING I, II, III, IV 1 credit each Prerequisite: Graduate standing in keyboard performance and/or accompanying or the per-mission of the instructor.
 An in-depth study of principles of accompanying, sight reading, standard repertoire, and transposition.

-MASTER'S CHAMBER RECITAL Prerequisite: permission of instructor.
-Composition student will present a recital of chamber music compositions (at least one-half hour in length) written while in residence at the University.
+MASTER'S CHAMBER RECITAL 647

+Prerequisite: permission of instructor.
+Composition student will present a recital of chamber music compositions (at least one-half hour in length) written while in residence at the Univer-sity.
 Student will actively organize and coordinate the recital and will also participate either as performer or conductor.

+ELECTRONIC MUSIC 653

-653 ELECTRONIC MUSIC The theory and practice of electronic music composition.
-Developing a practical understanding of sound synthesis and MIDI in a digital/analog multi-track recording studio.
+3 credits The theory and practice of electronic music composition.
+Developing a practical understand-ing of sound synthesis and MIDI in a digital/analog multi-track recording studio.

+STUDENT RECITAL 657

-0 credits STUDENT RECITAL Required of all music majors.
+Required of all music majors.
 Forum for student and faculty providing lectures, recitals, and opportunity to practice skills for successful music performance.
+3 credits

+VOCAL PEDAGOGY

-VOCAL PEDAGOGY Prerequisite: permission.
+Prerequisite: permission.
 In-depth study of subjects dealing with teaching of voice: physiology of vocal instrument, principles governing vocal production and application of vocal pedagogy.

-ADVANCED SONG LITERATURE2 credits
+ADVANCED SONG LITERATURE 3 credits 666

 Prerequisite: permission of instructor.
-Systematic study of song literature presented chronologically according to national schools of composition.
+Systematic study of song literature presented chrono-logically according to national schools of composition.
 Stylistic compositional characteristics and representative works of all major composers of solo song literature.

-SEMINAR IN MUSIC EDUCATION (May be repeated for a total of 6 credits) Intensive examination of special topics in the field of music education.
+675 SEMINAR IN MUSIC EDUCATION

+1-3 credits (May be repeated for a total of 6 credits) Intensive examination of special topics in the field of music education